Luis-Tanese/JS-Web-Code-Editor/README.md

 # JavaScript Code Editor

 This repository contains a JavaScript code editor built with **CodeMirror** for syntax highlighting and **Prettier** for code formatting.
 It features an interactive console where users can run JavaScript code.
-The project also supports theme switching between light (ew) and dark modes.
+The project also supports theme switching between light (ew) and dark modes

+### The link for the site can be found [here](https://javascript-editor.netlify.app)

 ## Features